Azure/fta-architecturalreview/articles/introduction.md

 > * Are there other (internal or external) customers involved with an SLA too?
 > * Who designed the solution originally?
 In-house design, third party (partner / consulting organisation, or off the shelf product)?
 > * What is your team’s level of experience with the solutions in the proposed / running architecture?
+> * Is a partner involved with the design work or were MSFT involved (Any of the One Commercial Partner, Commercial Software Engineering, Cloud Solution Architecture, Microsoft Consulting Services, Azure CAT, Azure Engineering or the Microsoft Unified Support team) involved with facets of the design / architecture.

 ## Do the Review
 This is the main focus of the session.
 For a "high-level" review, assess the architecture against the pillars of software quality.
 You will use more of the soft skills that an architect would have.
 For a "detailed solution" review, the guidance linked to below may be needed and the activity will use much more of the depth of an engineer's knowledge in a specific area.